The Way International: Leadership changes

-On June 16, 2020, Rivenbark stepped down as chairman, and the board of directors was reduced to three members: Vern Edwards, Bill Greene, and John Rupp.
+On June 16, 2020, Rivenbark stepped down as chairman, and the board of directors was reduced to three members: Edwards, Bill Greene, and John Rupp.

 Structure

 Organization

-The Way International headquarters is located in New Knoxville, Ohio, and they also own and operate Camp Gunnison—The Way Household Ranch in Gunnison, Colorado.
-The Way is organized into Regions, States, and Branches, with each Branch consisting of two or more household fellowships.
+The Way International headquarters is located in New Knoxville, Ohio.
+The organization also owns and operate Camp Gunnison—The Way Family Ranch in Gunnison, Colorado.
+The Way is organized into Regions, States, and Branches, with each Branch consisting of two or more home fellowships.
 The Way focuses on these fellowships as a basic organizational unit.
-Meetings are run in each home by fellowship coordinators who have completed The Way of Abundance and Power class series.
+Meetings are run in each home by fellowship coordinators who have completed The Way of Abundance and Power or the Power for Abundant Living Today class series.
 The Way International claims no official membership other than the board of directors; individuals who participate in fellowships are referred to as "followers of the way," or "believers".

 Until at least the late 1980s, The Way's organization was based on a tree with "leaves" (individual believers), "twigs" (small group fellowships of about 6 to 12 persons, usually private homes or college bible groups), "branches" (groups of two or more fellowships in a local area such as a city), "limbs" (state organizations), "regions" (groupings of several "limbs") and the international headquarters in New Knoxville being the "trunk".

 Classes

-The Way offers three sequential classes covering bible studies.
+The Way offers three sequential classes covering Bible studies.
 The Foundational and Intermediate classes are required prior to taking any other classes.
 To qualify for the Advanced class, which is held specially in Ohio each summer, a student must first complete the Foundational and Intermediate classes twice, in addition to Defeating the Adversary.
+Classes offered include: